-With a hand or stand mixer, cream together the sugar, brown sugar, baking powder, baking soda, salt, almond extract, vanilla extract and butter.
-Cream for about 6 minutes on medium speed, or until light and fluffy.
-Stop about halfway through to scrape the bowl down with a rubber spatula.
+Using a hand or stand mixer, cream sugar, baking powder, baking soda, salt, almond extract, vanilla extract, and butter for about 6 minutes on medium speed or until light and fluffy.
+Stop about halfway through to scrape bowl with a rubber spatula.

-While the mixture is creaming, sift the flour through a sieve and set aside.
+While mixture is creaming, sift flour through a sieve and set aside.

-While still mixing at medium speed, begin adding in the yolks, one at a time.
+While still mixing at medium speed, begin adding yolks to mixture, one at a time.
 Mix thoroughly after each addition.

-Turn the mixer to low speed and, with it still running, add half of the flour.
-Drizzle in half the milk.
-Repeat with the remaining flour, milk and rum.
-Continue mixing only until homogenous.
+Turn mixer to low speed and, with it still running, add half of the flour.
+Drizzle in half of the milk.
+Repeat with remaining flour, milk, and rum.
+Continue mixing until homogenous.

-Shut off the mixer and scrape the bowl down with a spatula and stir, if necessary, to incorporate any lumps of batter around the sides of the bowl.
+Shut off mixer and scrape bowl with a spatula and stir, if necessary, to incorporate any lumps of batter around sides of bowl.

-Divide the batter evenly between the two sheet pans and use an offset spatula to spread the batter into an even layer.
-Rap the pans against the counter a few times to dislodge any air bubbles.
+Divide batter evenly between 2 sheet pans and use an offset spatula to spread batter into an even layer.
+Tap pans against the counter a few times to dislodge any air bubbles.

 Bake for 5 minutes.
-You'll notice at this time some uneven bubbling occurring in the cakes.
-Remove the cakes from the oven and shake gently or rap against the counter to deflate the bubbles.
-Rotate the cake pans and continue baking another 5 minutes or until uniformly pale-golden and spongy to the touch.
+You'll notice at this time some uneven bubbling in the cakes.
+Remove cakes from oven and shake gently or tap against the counter to deflate the bubbles.
+Rotate cake pans and continue baking for another 5 minutes or until uniformly pale-golden and spongy to the touch.